Urist-Mc-Urist/MaidBot/README.md

 [Custom Maid classifier Model](https://huggingface.co/RingoDingo/MaidClassifier)

 To run your own instance download the two models and place them in the `models` folder.
 Then create a .env file and include a line for the `OPENAI_API_KEY` and `DISCORD_API_KEY`.
-Setup is handled automatically in the bot script.
+Finally, download the necessary packages by creating a new conda environment using the provided `environment.yml` file.